AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Import Logs {#importlogs}

 In this space, you can view the CSV import history for the users the administrator has added using bulk import feature.
-You can also click **Add **at the upper-right corner of the page to add users using CSV upload feature.&nbsp;
+You can also click **Add** at the upper-right corner of the page to add users using CSV upload feature.

 ## Frequently Asked Questions {#faq}